Ingrian Finnish dialects

 Ingrian Finnish dialects (Inkerin suomalaismurteet) are the Finnish dialects spoken by Ingrian Finns around Ingria in Russia.
 Today, the Ingrian dialects are still spoken in Russia, Finland and Sweden.
 In 2010 there were only 20 300 Ingrian Finns left in Russia.
 The Ingrian dialects are gradually dying out, as primarily elderly people speak them still, and unlike Standard Finnish, the dialects are not taught in schools.

 History

 After Sweden annexed Ingria in 1617, many people moved to Ingria from Finland, at the time part of Sweden.
-After Russia annexed it again around 1700, many Russians moved in.
+After Russia annexed it again in 1721, many Russians moved in.
 However the Finnish language stayed because of the Lutheran church; the difference of religion made mixed marriages rare.

 In 1900 the situation changed a lot.
-At first, minority languages were supported; however, around 1930 Finnish was banned and the Ingrian Finns were deported and genocided.
+At first, minority languages were supported; however, around 1930 Finnish was banned and the Ingrian Finns were subjected to mass deportations and executions.
 Because of this, language communities broke and Russian influence became larger.